xixixixic/practice-truth/doc/writelist.md

-go-simple-restful-app
+1. go-simple-restful-app

-how to write a vue toast component with vue.extend how to implete a simple vue how to implete a simple vue-router with History API or hash
+1. <del>how to write a vue toast component with vue.extend</del>

+1. how to implete a simple vue

+1. how to implete a simple vue-router with History API or hash